sisiran-aws/lightsailworkshop/content/lamp/lab1/_index.md

 Specifically you'll deploy:

-- A Lightsail instance based on the LAMP blueprint
+- An Amazon Lightsail instance based on the LAMP blueprint
-- A Lightsail database
+- An Amazon Lightsail database
-- A Lightsail load balancer
+- An Amazon Lightsail load balancer
+- An Amazaon RDS database